Paul Newman Newman's Own Book Cover - Review

 Paul Newman’s Own Shameless Exploitation: Doing It All For The Kids…And Serious Fun!

 Spoiler alert!
-A company founded by a big-time movie star has now given over $550,000,000 to charity.
-100% of their profits over about 35 years.
-To help you out if you’re like me…that’s over Five-Hundred and Fifty million dollars.
+A company founded by a big-time movie star has now given over $600,000,000 to charity.
+100% of their profits over about 40 years.
+To help you out—in case you’re like me and your brain breaks when you see that many zeros—that’s over six-hundred million dollars.
 Personally, I’m not used to seeing that many zeros, so spelling it out helps.
-The book is a wild story about how Paul Newman ended up founding a food company; Newman’s Own.
-In the process, empowering others (like me…) to help change the lives of millions of kids with serious and life-threatening illnesses.

-Yep, I’m writing about a book that’s over 15 years old, about a man who left earth over 10 years ago.
+Yep, I’m writing about a book that’s over 15 years old, about a man who left earth over 17 years ago.
 Turns out that character and good ideas never go out of style.
-But the reality is that Paul Newman and Newman’s Own ended up changing my life along the way as well.

 I was born a bit past Newman’s theatrical heyday, so I first heard his name when I stepped foot on my college campus.
 Over 25 years later, I happily associate a huge part of the person I am today to having been “introduced” to Newman back then.
 More importantly, to his philanthropic exploits.